pggsx/cryptopals/README.md

-Cryptopals in Rust-Lang
+#Cryptopals in Rust-Lang
-cryptopals challenges in rust
+##Matasano Crypto Pals Challenge in RustLang